jruponen/wdp_de_tutorial/README.md

 	- On the left navigation, select "Connect"
 	- You can either Copy-Paste the "Database details" aside, or you can leave this browser tab open to come back here later for this information.

 End of STEP 1

-	You have now set up the following:
+Congratulations, you have now set up the following:
 - dashDB as an analytic data store
 - Data Connect for data ingestion

 Note: Should you also need a raw data store for collecting data, you may want to try out Cloudant NoSQL data store for simplicity.
 The easiest way to set up a Cloudant NoSQL data store along with data collection tools is to set up a "Note-RED Starter" boilerplate (which is also found in the Bluemix Catalog).

 ##STEP 2 - REFINE & INGEST DATA